Words and Music (Jimmy Webb album): Production

 In contrast to the full orchestral productions of many of Webb's 1960s hit songs, Words and Music presents the artist in a less elaborate framework.
 The album was recorded largely alone with guitarist Fred Tackett, who also overdubbed bass, percussion, and trumpet.
-Traces of Webb's earlier style can still be heard, notably in the horn chart for "Sleepin' in the Daytime" which echoed that of Richard Harris' "MacArthur Park" and in the "elongated song structures, employing multiple tempos."
+Traces of Webb's earlier style can still be heard, notably in the horn chart for "Sleepin' in the Daytime" which echoed that of Richard Harris' "MacArthur Park" and in the elongated song structures, employing multiple tempos.

 Composition

 The centerpiece of the album is "P.F.
 Sloan", a song about the costs and disappointments of being a creative groundbreaker.
-The song would later be covered by the Association, Jennifer Warnes, and Rumer.
+The song would later be covered by the Association, Unicorn, Jennifer Warnes and Rumer.
 Webb himself would rerecord the song for El Mirage in 1977, and again for Just Across the River in 2010 with Jackson Browne.

 Critical reception

 In his review for AllMusic, William Ruhlmann noted that the album "contained songwriting more concerned with personal expression than craftsmanship."
-Ruhlmann went on to write:
+He judged Webb's singing to be much less polished than most of the singers who performed his songs, but more technically accomplished than some of the most renowned singer-songwriters he was competing against.